zestsoftware/zest.releaser/README.rst

   is indented and the first line is started with a dash.
 The command detects it if you use for example a star as first character of an entry.

+- **bumpversion**: do not release, only bump the version.
+A development marker is kept when it is there.
+With ``--feature`` we update the minor version.
+With option ``--breaking`` we update the major version.